Financing Sarah

 2) Research your markets and prospects.

 You need to direct your cold invitation to the right audience.
-Use market research to focus on your target market, (See how to find and sell in the target market).
-Then find out as much as you can about the company and decision maker before you call them- this gives you a huge advantage, you can talk about their needs based on what you learned when you call them.
+Use market research to focus on your target market and qualify your decision-maker.
+Then, find out as much as possible about the company and decision-maker before you call them.
+This gives you a huge advantage: You can discuss their needs based on what you learned when you call them.

 3) Improve your chances by using social media contacts.

-According to Vorsight statistics, if the caller is in a joint LinkedIn group, 70% are more likely to talk to them on a cold call.
+According to Vorsight statistics, if the caller is in a joint LinkedIn group, they are 70% more likely to talk to them on a cold call.
 Join LinkedIn groups that are relevant to your prospect’s industry.
 Get involved in the group and represent yourself as an advisor.
-When you call them tell them you are part of the group they are in, tell them that you are trying to connect with them because of the common aspects of their business and your product.
+When you call them, tell them you are part of the group they are in, and tell them that you are trying to connect with them because of the common aspects of their business and your product.
 Be recognizable.

 4) Prepare an introductory statement

-Organize your thoughts before calling, this helps you avoid common opening mistakes that would give the person you are calling a chance to end the conversation.
+Organize your thoughts before calling.
+This will help you avoid common opening mistakes that can give the person you are calling a chance to end the conversation.

-For example, you should never start by saying, “Is this the right time to talk?” or “How are you today?”
-Don’t read your introductory statement into the phone, use it as a guide to speak easily.
+For example, you should never start by asking, “Is this the right time to talk?” or “How are you today?”
+Don’t read your introductory statement into the phone; use it as a guide to speak easily.
+Knowing what you will say next makes overcoming objections in the introduction easier.

-Don’t ask a question that will lead to a no and don’t ask a question that’s boring, “How are you today?” is boring and no one cares.
+Don’t ask a question that will lead to a no or cause negative reactions, and don’t ask a boring question: “How are you today?”
+It’s boring, and no one cares.
+They will be more likely just to hang up the phone.

 5) What should be in the recital?